-Day 6 – Option 2: Cycle from the Cowichan Valley to Mill Bay, ferry to Brentwood Bay and return to Victoria
+Day 6 – Option 2: Cycle from the Cowichan Bay to Mill Bay, ferry to Brentwood Bay and return to Victoria

-Wineries in the Cowichan Valley area: There are at least 14 Cowichan Valley wineries making several varieties of wines, depending on the soil type and micro-climate of each vineyard.
+Wineries in the area: There are at least 14 wineries making several varieties of wines, depending on the soil type and micro-climate of each vineyard.
 Hours vary from winery to winery so check ahead, especially in the shoulder season.
 There are good winery maps that you can pick up at any tourist information center, on the ferry, at B&B’s and in hotels.

 I highly recommend visiting Venturi-Schulze Vineyards so you can buy a bottle of their made from their own juice delicious balsamic vinegar.

 Map of the Victoria to Cowichan Valley area